cbrnr/python-intro-short/10-Modules_and_Packages/10-Modules_and_Packages.md

 --------
 A package organizes several modules into a hierarchy.
 This is useful, because it allows us to group related modules (which makes each module shorter instead of having one module containing a lot of code).

 Python uses the directory structure to define a package.
 If a directory contains an (empty) file named `__init__.py`, Python treats the directory as a package.
 This way, several modules can be combined in a package like in the following example.
-Let's assume we have a number of modules related to sound processing.
+Let's assume we have a number of modules related to sound processing (this is an [example from the official Python documentation](https://docs.python.org/3/tutorial/modules.html#packages)).
 We would like to create a `sound` package to organize all of our modules.
 Here's a directory structure we could use for our package:

 ```
 sound/